-But one thing that was always on the table was that roasted butternut squash.
+Year after year despite all the changes, one thing that was always on the table was that roasted butternut squash.
 So.
 Stinking.
 Good.

-We didn’t mess on Thanksgiving, guys.
+We didn’t mess on Thanksgiving, guys!

 Obviously, I wouldn’t call it a very healthy vegetable side, but for a once-a-year dish?
 Ehh, could be worse.